mechyai/RL-BCA/README.md

 *This repo was constructed by someone with little experience with EnergyPlus and software/programming, but wanted to assist in creating an easily interfacable RL 'environment' for intelligent HVAC control research.*

-The meta-class wrapper, EmsPy, is meant to simplify and somewhat constrain the E+ EMS API.
+The meta-class wrapper, **EmsPy**, is meant to simplify and somewhat constrain the E+ EMS API.
 The popular/intended use of EMS is to interface with a running E+ building simulation, not so easily done otherwise.
 Recently, an Python API was created for EMS so users aren't constrained to using the E+ Runtime Language (ERL) and can more readily interact with a running building simulation to gather state information and implement custom control at each simulation timestep